marcus-at-localhost/docs/en/administration/installation.md

 ## 2. Download project files

 > git is required for this step, so make sure that [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
-It is still possible to install the application, if you have no git installed, plese see 2.6.
+It is still possible to install the application, if you have no git installed, please see the chapter 2.6.

 > It is essential because of stability reasons, that you use the conposer version, which is embedded in our software.
 That is why `php composer.phar update` is used.